Licensing / Oracle Licensing

 What is Oracle Proprietary Application Hosting?

-This license model is for organizations that want to host Oracle-based solutions to other end customers.
-The software hosted must be their IP, such as Software-As-A-Service Offering.
+This license model is for organizations that want to host Oracle-based solutions for other end customers.
+The software hosted must be their IP, such as a Software-As-A-Service Offering.

 Do I need to license my test and development environments if I am developing an application that will go into production in the future?